My son was beaten and stabbed a few nights ago.

 I’ve spent my career defending immigrants.
 My commitment faces constant criticism.

-Far too often, news stories tell about immigrants who perform bad acts.
+Far too often, my immigrant journey has been forced to acknowledge news stories about immigrants who perform bad acts.
 Even friends and colleagues question my values when such events are reported.

 I’ve always understood their concerns.